-Rudd are often found in waters that are still or slowly moving with thick vegetation.
+Rudd is an invasive fish native to Europe that has been found in scattered locations in the lower Great Lakes.
+A member of the minnow family, the fish was introduced to the United States in the early 20th century, likely through the bait trade.
+Rudd are often found in waters that are still or slow moving, with thick vegetation.
 They can adapt to a wide range of freshwater habitats and can tolerate poor water quality.
-Adult rudd eat both aquatic plants and insects, while young rudd feed on algae and small invertebrates such as snails, insects and worms.
+Adult Rudd eat both aquatic plants and insects, while young Rudd feed on algae and small invertebrates such as snails, insects, and worms.

 Impacts of Rudd

-More research is needed to determine the impacts of rudd on native species in North America.
-However, scientists are concerned about the long-term effects of the rudd’s breeding habits and diet.
+More research is needed to determine the impacts of Rudd on native species in North America.
+However, scientists are concerned about the long-term effects of the Rudd’s breeding habits and diet.

-- Adult rudd can eat large amounts of aquatic plants along shorelines, which can degrade spawning and nursery habitat for native fish such as northern pike, muskellunge and yellow perch.
+- Adult Rudd can eat large amounts of aquatic plants along shorelines, which can degrade spawning and nursery habitat for native fish, such as Northern Pike, Muskellunge, and Yellow Perch.

-To prevent this unwanted invader from expanding its range in Ontario, the province has banned the possession and sale of live rudd and other invasive fish species.
+To prevent this unwanted invader from expanding its range in Ontario, the province has banned the possession and sale of live Rudd and other invasive fish species.

 How to Identify Rudd